 We’re dipping into the Far Out Magazine vault to revisit quite possibly the greatest Grammy performance of all time as Aretha Franklin takes on the classic song ‘Nessun Dorma’ and brings the audience to its feet.
-The 1998 Grammys, it’s safe to say, was arguably the most action-packed ceremony in the show’s long and illustrious history.
+The 1998 Grammy Awards, it’s safe to say, was arguably the most action-packed ceremony in the show’s long and illustrious history.

 Shawn Colvin, Wu-Tang, LeAnn Rimes and Trisha Yearwood were all involved but one artist stole the show.
 That artist was, of course, Aretha Franklin.
 Introduced by Sting, Franklin would pick up the torch left behind by Pavarotti at “literally, a moment’s notice.”

-However, producer Ken Ehrlich remembered seeing Franklin perform the song at a MusiCares dinner nights before in tribute Pavarotti and, in a bold move, asked the Queen of Soul to step in for her dear friend at the very last minute.
+However, producer Ken Ehrlich remembered seeing Franklin perform the song at a MusiCares dinner nights before in tribute to Pavarotti and, in a bold move, asked the Queen of Soul to step in for her dear friend at the very last minute.

 Of course, Franklin agreed.
 The performance, as we’ve come to expect from Franklin, has been ranked among the greatest in award-show history.